twosigma/marbles/docs/maintaining.rst

 -----------------------

-The marbles meta-package and subpackage version strings are stored in a few different locations, due to our namespace package setup:
+The marbles meta-package and subpackage version strings are stored in a few different locations, due to the namespace package setup:

 1. :file:`setup.py`